mkbeh/rin-bitshares-arbitry-bot/README.md

 tested so use it at your own risk.
 ```
 ### **Milestones**:
+* Fix a bug associated with incorrect calculation of volumes.
 * Write own async cmd explorer REST API without web interface.
 * Improve bot by adding new features.
 * Write full async lib for Bitshares API.